anyone-developer/anyone-dotnet-use-grpc-ui/README.md

 ## Be Attention

 I tested it in windows 10 x86_64 environment.
 There is no guarantee that it would run properly in linux or macOS.
 Official executable program only support x86, x64 architecture.
-It cannot run in Arm platform, including *Apple M1 chip platform*.
+It cannot run in Arm platform.
+Probably *Apple M1 chip platform* won't work.

 ## How to use